Plan For The Future With Wills And Trusts

 Call Now To Request A Complimentary Legal Consultation

-To discuss your estate planning needs with an experienced attorney, contact Gormley and Johnson Law Offices, PLC, at 517-219-9301, or send us an email.
+To discuss your estate planning needs with an experienced attorney, contact Gormley Law Offices, PLC, at 517-219-9301, or send us an email.
 We offer free, no-obligation initial consultations to prospective clients throughout the area, including the communities of Brighton, Lansing and East Lansing.